Sannidhi01/MindfulAI/README.md

 🌐 1.
 AI Chatbot for Emotional Support

-Provides empathetic, conversational responses using NLP.
+Provides empathetic, conversational responses using LLM.

 Helps users to  engage in conversations with an AI chatbot trained to respond to mood and emotional states.